ayaderaghul/ndg-0418/README.md

 - interact-r: return pay only
-- create-matrix, print-matrix with solutions
+- create-matrix, print-matrix with solutions: done

+todos:

+- draw the machines w dot